-A student stole $12K from USU clubs, Newtown Police are investigating — what happens now? - Honi Soit
+A student allegedly stole $12K from USU clubs, Newtown Police are investigating — what happens now? - Honi Soit

-A student stole $12K from USU clubs, Newtown Police are investigating — what happens now?
+A student allegedly stole $12K from USU clubs, Newtown Police are investigating — what happens now?

 Money was taken from three USU clubs, including the Red Cross Society